getadvice/getadvice.github.io/join.md

 People have asked me this when I was pitching the idea, so here are my reasons on why I do it:

 - I'm on tech and earning money thanks to the **free time** donated by others.
 I'm talking about:
-  - Linux
+  - Linux.
   - StackOverflow answers (Try blocking it for 24 hours 😏).
-  - Frameworks
+  - Frameworks.
-  - PHP/Python/GO libraries
+  - PHP/Python/GO libraries.
-  - Blog posts
+  - Blog posts.
   - ....

-Also having calls with random people helps me see new ideas and connecting with people trying to build new stuffs.
+- Not for making money.
+- Help others Devs/Entrepreneurs.
+- Networking.
+- Improve my presentation skills.
+- Problem-solving training.
+- Hear about what other people are building.
+- Review tools and knowledge that I might not use too often.

 *This site is oriented to help people, if you're part of a company you can hire or pay one of the persons here*